ryantseng24/xcwaapdemoguide_tw/README.rst

 Manual Config of the Demo Environment Configuration via XC Console
 ###########################################################################

-In order to deploy the sample application, we first need to create a Virtual kubernetes cluster within xC.
+In order to deploy the sample application, we first need to create a Virtual kubernetes cluster within XC.
 Once created, we will set up and configure an HTTP load balancer with pool and origin server configuration.
 Follow the below steps to set up vK8s & then the HTTP Load Balancer.

 Create Virtual Kubernetes (vK8s) cluster
 *****************************************